Making safe baby food

 Making baby food is easy and by following these basic tips, it will be safe.

 Special care should be taken when preparing foods for babies because they are more vulnerable to bacteria than older children and adults.
 Before making baby food, always wash your hands and equipment thoroughly in hot, soapy water.
 Use a single use paper towel to thoroughly dry your hands but let equipment air dry.

 Never let cooked food come into contact with raw food.
 Thoroughly wash cutting boards and utensils that have been used with raw foods to avoid cross-contamination that is responsible for many foodborne illnesses.

-Do not let baby food sit at room temperature for more than two hours.
+Don't let baby food sit at room temperature for more than 2 hours.
 Harmful bacteria in the food grow very well at room temperatures.
 Refrigerate or freeze baby food as soon as possible.

 See directions for canning fruit-based baby food at the National Center for Home Food Preservation website.

 Reviewed in 2018